Who is Priya O'Shea on The Great British Bake Off? Meet the future novelist and 2019 contestant

 When is the Great British Bake Off 2019 on TV?

-Amongst the other contestants on this series of Bake Off, we will see a veterinary surgeon, a theatre manager and a geography teacher compete for the spot of top baker.
+Amongst the other contestants on this series of Bake Off, there’s a veterinary surgeon, a theatre manager and a geography teacher competing for the spot of top baker.

-Prue Leith and Paul Hollywood will return as judges after crowning Rahul Mandal as last year’s winner.
+Prue Leith and Paul Hollywood returned as judges after crowning Rahul Mandal as last year’s winner.

-The Great British Bake Off series 10 will return to Channel 4 starting 27th August at 8pm.
+The Great British Bake Off series 10 returned to Channel 4 on 27th August at 8pm.
 The bakers will keep us company for ten weeks.